jaison-lee/federated-learning/TP3/README.md

 5. What is the purpose of the `Context` object?
 How can we modify the simulation parameters?

-$ \Rightarrow $ The `Context` object contains metadata and configuration about the current simulation such as hyperparameter, number of communication round, etc. and it is passed into client and server function to allow both of them retrieve current metadata for the simulation.
+=> The `Context` object contains metadata and configuration about the current simulation such as hyperparameter, number of communication round, etc. and it is passed into client and server function to allow both of them retrieve current metadata for the simulation.
 These metadata is store in pyproject.toml where we can modify, for instance in this given code:

 ```
 [tool.flwr.app.config]